 These two routines return elapsed runtime in seconds for the calling process.
-The dtime routine returns the elapsed time since the last call to dtime, or the start of execution on the first call.
+The dtime routine returns the elapsed time since the lase call to dtime, or the start of execution on the first call.

-The argument array returns user time in the first element and system time in the second element.
-The function value is the sum of user and system time.
+The argument array returns user time in the first and and system time in the second element.
+The function value is the sum of the and system time.